9 of Liverpool’s best bargain signings since winning the UCL in 2005

-Liverpool have developed a knack of finding value in the transfer market in recent years – even when spending big money.
+Liverpool have developed a knack of finding value in the transfer market in recent years – whether spending big money or looking for low-budget options.

 We’ve picked out nine of the best, picked up for less than £10million, all signed since Liverpool won the Champions League under Rafa Benitez in 2005.